4 Driving Tips To Make Your Car Last

 Watch The Little Things

 Tiny changes to your behavior when you’re driving can have a surprising impact on your car’s overall lifespan.
 Even the weight of your keys in the car’s ignition can slowly damage your car over time.
 Check for small switches you can make to your regular driving habits that might extend the life of your car, including when you fill up your gas tank, how many keys you keep on your key ring, and how much clutter you keep in your car’s trunk.
+Remember: every 100 pounds you add to your car decreases fuel efficiency by 2%.

 Keep Your Car Maintained